Film Submission FAQ

 What is the fee for processing a film submission?

-The processing fee for feature-length films is 175 Euros, for short films 75 Euros, no matter for how many sections you apply.
+The processing fee for feature-length films or series is 175 Euros, for short films 75 Euros, no matter for how many sections you apply.
 Please check the correct currency exchange rate with your bank and note that debit cards are not accepted.

 Are there any early bird discounts or additional late fees?